12q/Up2Dater/README.md

 * your App should be already presented in the AppStore (to fetch info from there)

- · `Skip` action stores the `skip version` into the UserDefaults and will not buggin user anymore with this version anymore
+ · `Skip` action stores the `skip version` into the UserDefaults and will not buggin user with this version anymore

  · `Update` action  brings the user to the AppStore, to fetch an update